Home > Business > Commercial > SMEs: what strategy to win private sector tenders?

 • what are the expected performances?

-• what durability?
+• what kind of sustainability?

-• what level of quality?
+• What level of quality?

 • meet at a trade show